LRawlings/static_party_invite/README.md

 # Static Website for Party Invite

-A static site site used as a party invite.
+A static website used as an Evite

 Includes: